 Please can you chip in?

-After European leaders decide on the EU’s future path for agriculture in this final round of discussions, countries will have to present their own plans for farming.
-That will open up more opportunities for us to call for a green transition to sustainable agriculture – but we need resources to fight battles like these.
+After European leaders decide in this final round of discussions on the EU’s future path for agriculture, countries will have to present their own plans for farming.
+That will open up more opportunities for us to call for a green transition to sustainable agriculture – but we need resources to continue battles like these.

 To continue mobilising and putting pressure when and where it’s most needed, we need the stability and flexibility that only small regular donations from WeMove community members like yourself can provide.

 Can you chip in to help the fight for good food and good farming?